-I listen to BBC Radio Four for conversation and documentary.
+I listen to radio, and increasingly podcasts, for conversation and documentary.
 Should I chance upon drama I reach for the dial again.
 I was wondering why and came up with a simple answer.
-It's that everywhere - films, plays, novels, music, advertising, the news - is chock-full of what I call the pornography of emotion.
+It's that everywhere - films, plays, novels, music, advertising, the news - is chock-full of what we might call the pornography of emotion.
 Emo-porn if you will.

 Exposure to untypical extremes would have been less the case in the past.
 Fictionalised drama was an occasion.
 It required an escape to the movies or the theatre or the library for the fix to be administered.
 But now radio, television and the rest are so ubiquitous that acquaintance with dramatised content is perpetual.
 Previously these fixes would have come in fairly small doses but now they impact on the culture with the effect of an onslaught.